Université de Montréal has more than 10,000 employees and is one of

 Salary Université de Montréal offers competitive salaries and a full range of

-Starting date As of June 1st, 2020 or as soon as possible
+Starting date As of August 1st 2020 or later

 Université de Montréal is strongly committed to fostering diversity and inclusion.
 Through its Equal Access Employment Program,

-confidentially – adapt our recruitment mechanisms to the specific needs of people with disabilities who request it.
-We also welcome
+–confidentially – adapt our recruitment mechanisms to the specific needs of people with disabilities who request it.
+We also

-applications from candidates of all orientations and sexual identities.
-All qualified applicants are encouraged to apply; however, in
+welcome applications from candidates of all orientations and sexual identities.
+All qualified applicants are encouraged to apply;

 Université de Montréal’s application process allows all members of the Professor’s Assembly to review the application files